voelzmo/codex/vault-aws-ha-setup.md

 # Vault

 Vault provides an active/passive high availability(HA) service using shared storage across the nodes.
 Vault recommends using Consul to provide its HA capability.

 The passive nodes will forward all requests to the active node.
-This means vault ports (default 82000) need to be open across availability zones.
+This means Vault ports (default 8200) need to be open across availability zones.
+The default Vault port is 8200.

 All Vaults nodes need to be running the same version since we do not if there are storage structure changes.
 The upgrade path could be tricky since Vault does not support zero downtime deployments.